Bifrost-Technologies/Bifrost-Centurio/apps/ci_lab/README.md

 ## Known issues

-Dependence on cfe platform config header is undesirable, and the check is not endian safe.
 As a lab application, extensive testing is not performed prior to release and only minimal functionality is included.

 ## Getting Help